-The JDO Project, originally acquired by the Company in 2001, covers a total area of 52,954 hectares, and is comprised of one mining licence granted on 23 October 2007 covering an area of 1,150 hectares, three exploration licences and six applications for exploration licences covering an aggregate of 51,804 hectares.
+The JDO Project, originally acquired by the Company in 2001, covers a total area of 54,300 hectares, and is comprised of one mining licence granted on 23 October 2007 covering an area of 1,150 hectares, four exploration licences and six applications for exploration licences covering the remaining area.
 The JDO Project is located in the Tapajós Mineral Province in the south east part of the Itaituba Municipality in the west of Pará State in central north Brazil.
 The Palito Mine and infrastructure itself lies some 4.5km south of the village of Jardim do Ouro and approximately 15km via road.
 Jardim do Ouro lies on the Transgarimpeira Road some 30km WSW of the town of Moraes de Almeida, located on the junction of the Transgarimpeira and the BR 163 (the Cuiabá - Santarém Federal Highway).
 Moraes de Almeida is approximately 300km south south-east by road of the municipal capital, and similarly named city, of Itaituba.